Moro conflict: Arroyo administration (2001–2010)

-Benigno Aquino (2010–2016)
+Benigno Aquino administration (2010–2016)

 Peace talks and Aquino-Murad meeting

 During the term of President Benigno Aquino III, a series of peace talks for the cessation of hostilities was held, including the meeting of MILF Chair Al Haj Murad Ibrahim in Tokyo, Japan which was lauded on both sides.
 Norway also joined the International Monitoring Team (IMT) in January 2011, overseeing the ceasefire agreement between the government and MILF on Mindanao.
 Despite the peace talks, a series of conflicts erupted.
 On September 10, 2011, Jal Idris, a hardcore member of Abu Sayyaf, was arrested by government forces after a crossfire between the Philippine Army and the rebel group The Armed Forces of the Philippines also killed three Abu Sayyaf militants in a stand-off the day after the arrest of Jal Idris.

 Terrorism continued throughout President Aquino's term.
 Notable cases include when four merchants and a guide were killed by Abu Sayyaf bandits in January 2011.
 Later a soldier was killed in a clash against the rebels.
 In August 2011, rebel factions attacked a village in Sulu, killing seven Marines and taking seven civilians captive.
 They later freed two of the hostages after a ransom was paid.
 Also, several areas of Mindanao were bombed in August by the government, and a Filipino businesswoman was abducted in September 2011, who was later freed after the three gunmen were gunned down by the Armed Forces of the Philippines.

 On October 20, 2011, the MILF was blamed for an attack on 40 government soldiers in the province of Basilan, which led to the deaths of 19 soldiers and six MILF fighters.
 This violated the ceasefire agreement between the government and MILF, which caused outrage in the government and led to the continuation of the war against terrorism in the country.

 In February 2013, two main camps of the Abu Sayyaf group were overrun by forces of the Moro National Liberation Front (MNLF) in its latest offensive in Patikul.
 According to MNLF leader Nur Misuari, the MNLF offensive against the Abu Sayyaf is because of the MNLF opposition to the Abu Sayyaf's human rights abuses, which go against Islam.